swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 ## Detailed design

 This proposal's detailed design section is going to deep dive into the runtime details and its interaction with user provided `DistributedActorSystem` implementations.
-Many of those aspects do are not strictly necessary to fully internallize by the end-user/developer that only wants to write some distributed actors and have them communicate using *some* distributed actor system.
+Many of those aspects do are not strictly necessary to fully internalize by the end-user/developer that only wants to write some distributed actors and have them communicate using *some* distributed actor system.

 ### The `DistributedActorSystem` protocol